Arthritis Treatment in Palm Beach, FL

 Arthritis is a painful disease of the joints that affects more than 50 million adults worldwide.
 There are more than 100 different variations of arthritis, but most can be grouped into larger categories.
 It’s important to determine which type of arthritis you have to provide the best treatment plan.

 Dr. Marcie A. Merson specializes in treating all types of arthritis.
-Learn more about arthritis and schedule your appointment at our office in Delray Beach today.
+If you’re struggling with arthritis in the Palm Beach area. schedule your appointment at our office in Delray Beach today.
 Give our office a call at (561) 499-7020 or request an appointment through our secure online form.

 Types of Arthritis